-Joint #3 motor Installation (1) Mount the pulley to the Joint #3 motor.
+Joint #3 motor Installation

+(1) Mount the pulley to the Joint #3 motor.

-Secure the pulley where the pulley end face touches the motor shaft end face.
+Insert the pulley where its end face touches the motor shaft end face and secure by set screws.

 Tighten one of the set screws vertically on the flat face of the motor shaft.
 Insert a bushing into the other set screw hole to prevent damage to the motor shaft.